SimonAmable/INTERN-CANADA/README.md

 > **"Complexity is the enemy.
 Simplicity is your friend.
 Dogecoin will go to the moon by year's end."**
 > *– AI-generated Elon Musk*
+- i kept it simple to keep development and iteration time short.
 ---

 ## TODO